 To achieve its investment objectives, the Fund will (i) invest in an actively managed portfolio comprised of securities from the S&P/TSX Composite Index and S&P 500 Index; and (ii) use option writing strategies from time to time in response to market conditions to generate an enhanced tax efficient yield.
-The Fund is also permitted to invest in public investment funds including exchange-traded funds and other Strathbridge Funds (provided that no more than 15 percent of the net asset value of the Fund may be invested in securities of other Funds managed by Strathbridge and provided there are no duplication of fees) that provide exposure to such securities.
+The Fund is also permitted to invest in public investment funds including exchange-traded funds and other Mulvihill Funds (provided that no more than 15 percent of the net asset value of the Fund may be invested in securities of other Funds managed by Mulvihill and provided there are no duplication of fees) that provide exposure to such securities.

-The Fund will use a quantitative approach to primarily select securities that generate strong free cash flow and have a high shareholder yield, utilizing measures such as dividends and share buybacks.
+The Fund will use a quantitative approach to select securities.
 The Fund will, from time to time employ various investment strategies including the use of derivative instruments to generate income, reduce portfolio volatility and protect capital.
 The Fund seeks to achieve a 5 percent yield, with additional capital growth potential beyond such yield target.

-These financial statements were approved by the Directors of the Manager on March 3, 2021.
+These financial statements were approved by the Directors of the Manager on March 3, 2022.